Make Your Life Extraordinary

 Knowledge Requirements—Ground School Instruction

-An applicant shall have completed a minimum of 40 hours private pilot aeroplane ground school instruction including at least the following subjects:
+An applicant shall have completed a minimum of 40 hours private pilot aeroplane ground school instruction including at least one of the following subjects:

 Canadian Aviation Regulations,